HOME

 Confirmation email:

 You will receive a confirmation email for each file when your application materials have been successfully uploaded.
-Important: If you do not receive a confirmation email or if you are having issues uploading your application, please send application materials to Charlotte Vo at cvo@college.ucla.edu.
+Important: If you do not receive a confirmation email or if you are having issues uploading your application, please send application materials to Nicole Chavez at nchavez@college.ucla.edu.

 *Your application materials should be sent directly to the committee via the following email address: Fall_20.fx1yja0wxy545ba1@u.box.com

 If selected as a scholarship recipient, your accomplishment will be announced via email to the disability studies community, including the Shapiro family, faculty, and staff.
-Charlotte Vo will be in touch to confirm pronouns and announcement details prior to it being shared.
+Nicole Chavez will be in touch to confirm pronouns and announcement details prior to it being shared.
 Please let her know if there is anything that was shared in the scholarship application that should remain confidential.

-Note to Non-DS Minors: Students who are not yet admitted to the minor may submit their application to the minor at the same time as their application for the scholarship—but their scholarship application will only be reviewed AFTER admission to the minor is confirmed.
+*Note to Non-DS Minors/Majors: Students who are not yet admitted to the minor may submit their application to the minor or major at the same time as their application for the scholarship—but their scholarship application will only be reviewed AFTER admission to the minor is confirmed.

 PAST WINNERS